HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 - Syntax and concepts
   - value : used
-  - identifier
+  - identifier: used
   - variable
-  - constant
+  - constant: used
-  - scalar
+  - scalar: used
   - literal
   - expression
   - heap
   - function
   - procedure
   - method
-  - class
+  - class: used
   - prototype
   - event
   - type